valle-code/Boolean/README.md

 ## How to use
 You will need to download Xampp <a href = "https://www.apachefriends.org/es/index.html">here</a> and install MySQL and Apache in Xampp.

-Now you will need to look for the follwing Directory in your files:
+Now you will need to look for the following Directory in your files:

 <pre>C:\xampp\htdocs</pre>